 Here at Cognism, we’ve recently published an eBook featuring articles from a plethora of B2B marketing influencers!

 Leverage the data driven marketing knowledge of some of the best minds working in B2B and SaaS today.
-Our eBook Demand generatIon: How to create demand that drives growth contains insights from marketers at Sales Hacker, Vidyard, G2, SaaStock and more.
+Our 'no fluff guide' to inbound marketing contains insights from marketers at Sales Hacker, Vidyard, G2, SaaStock and more.